pippim/pippim.github.io/programs/mserve.md

 # Locations

+Here is a sample *Edit Location* window with a location highlighted in green.

+{% include image.html src="/assets/img/mserve/mserve Edit Location.png"
+   alt="mserve Edit Location.png"
+   style="float: none; width: 100%; margin: 2rem 0 1rem 0;"
+   caption="mserve Edit Location.png"
+%}

-In addition to the music stored on your local storage, you can access music stored on a File Server or your Cell Phone.
+In addition to the music on local storage, you can access music stored on a File Server, as is the case above, or a Mobile Phone.

-When you startup mserve or select a different location, music resumes playing where you left off.
-Or if music was paused, it is paused at the same song position where you left off.
+When you start **mserve** or select a different location, music resumes playing where it left off.
+Or if music was paused, it is paused at the same song position where it off.

-If the File Server spends most of its life sleeping, you can wake it up with a "Magic Packet" and keep it awake by "touching" a specific filename on the server.
+If the File Server spends most of its life sleeping, **mserve** can wake it up with a "Magic Packet" over wired Ethernet.
+Then **mserve** keeps the host awake by "touching" a specific filename on the server.
+A special script called `mserve_client.sh` needs to be running on the host to keep it awake.

 <a id="HelpTestHost"></a>
 ## Optional Remote Host Support